Simplicity and convenience

 Certain aspects of all KiwiSaver schemes, such as minimum contribution levels, the Government incentives and the circumstances in which benefits may be withdrawn, are prescribed in KiwiSaver legislation.
 The legislation may be amended from time to time by the Government and any such amendment may impact on the ANZ KiwiSaver Scheme.

-Important information is available under terms & conditions, Download a copy of the ANZ KiwiSaver Scheme investment statement (PDF 1.40MB), or ask for a copy in any ANZ branch.
+Important information is available under terms & conditions, Download a copy of the ANZ KiwiSaver Scheme guide and product disclosure statement (PDF 1.36MB), or ask for a copy in any ANZ branch.

 You need Adobe Reader to view PDF files.
 You can download Adobe Reader free of charge.